-The substantia nigra is a nucleus in the midbrain that is considered part of the basal ganglia.
+The substantia nigra is a region in the midbrain that is considered part of the basal ganglia.
 It looks like a darkened streak in unstained brain tissue; this is where it gets its name, which is Latin for "black substance."
-Although it is often referred to as one structure, the substantia nigra is actually made up of two anatomically and functionally distinct portions: the substantia nigra pars compacta and the substantia nigra pars reticulata.
+Although it is often referred to as one structure, there are actually two substantia nigrae, one on each side of the brainstem.
+Additionally, the substantia nigra itself is made up of two anatomically and functionally distinct portions: the substantia nigra pars compacta and the substantia nigra pars reticulata.
 Neurons in the pars compacta are much more densely packed together (or compact) than those in the pars reticulata.

 What is the substantia nigra and what does it do?

 Most of the dopamine neurons of the brain originate in the midbrain and are found in either the substantia nigra or the ventral tegmental area, which is located adjacent to the substantia nigra.
 The dopamine neurons in the substantia nigra express high levels of a pigment called neuromelanin, which accounts for their dark color.
 These dopamine neurons, however, are found predominantly in the substantia nigra pars compacta.
 The pars reticulata is instead populated largely by GABA neurons.

 Many of the dopamine neurons of the substantia nigra project to the striatum, another part of the basal ganglia that is made up of the caudate and putamen.
 In doing so they form a pathway called the nigrostriatal dopamine pathway that is thought to be crucial in the facilitation of movement.